dojo/docs/dojox/calendar.rst

   * styleRowHeaderCell(node, hour, renderData): allows to style a row header cell.
 By default, does nothing.
   * styleGridCell(node, date, renderData): allows to style a grid column.
 By default, it installs dojoxCalendarToday, dojoxCalendarWeekend and dojoxCalendarDisabled CSS pseudo classes.

+The styleGridCellFunc property allows to customize a grid cell without subclassing a view.

 Date formatting
 ```````````````